cajuncoding/cajuncoding.github.io/_posts/2020-07-23-hassio-ingress-configuration-for-letsencrypt-docker.md

 And, also similar question posted in the HomeAssistant forum here:
 [https://community.home-assistant.io/t/unable-to-connect-with-nginx-reverse-proxy/14875](https://community.home-assistant.io/t/unable-to-connect-with-nginx-reverse-proxy/14875)

-However from tips on the HomeAssistant forum as well as the issue (above) I realized that if I access directly via IP address on my local network then the add-ons suprisingly worked.
+However from tips on the HomeAssistant forum as well as the issue (above) I realized that if I access directly via IP address on my local network then the add-ons surprisingly worked.
 The developer tools in Chrome were no longer showing the web-socket errors...
 So finally I had a clue that it was in fact related to my routing and reverse-proxy setup!

 My particular issues were with the **Terminal** add-on & the **Visual Studio Code** add-on which I could not get to work at all; so I ended up just un-installing them.
 But, I'm sure the root cause to many of these are all the same issue related to HassIO and reverse proxy configuration.